apereo/cas/docs/cas-server-documentation/integration/Delegate-Authentication-ProfileSelection.md

 The implementation body of the resolver is responsible for accepting a response that is produced by the identity provider.
-This response that carries the initial user profile can then be processed to determine if it can be linked and matched to multiple *internal* user accounts, or the response itself could be examined without external dependencies to determine if the user account has mutiple parallel profiles available via i.e. looking at a multi-valued attribute in the response.
+This response that carries the initial user profile can then be processed to determine if it can be linked and matched to multiple *internal* user accounts, or the response itself could be examined without external dependencies to determine if the user account has multiple parallel profiles available via i.e. looking at a multi-valued attribute in the response.
 Whatever the resolution rules may be, the end result of the implementation is expected to produce a list of `DelegatedAuthenticationCandidateProfile` objects that represents various traits of the user profile.